bcherny/tyler/coffee/tyler.coffee.md

 Initialize model

 			@model = new umodel
-				moving: false # to prevent click being fired when user is scrolling
+				moving: false # prevents click from being fired when user is scrolling

 Create a CSS rue to properly size tiles